 If you are listing an item that is already in your Inventory, we will automatically recognize this and provide you with an option to use the same MSKU.

-By clicking the green Replenish button, you will be replenishing your existing MSKU.
+By clicking the green Replenish button next to an Active MSKU, you will be replenishing the existing MSKU.

 From there, all you'll need to do is enter the new purchase information (supplier, purchase date, and cost/unit), as well as the quantity you would like to add to your inventory, and Stratify will do the rest!
 A new replenishment row will be created automatically and the purchase details will be applied to the sales for the item on a FIFO (first in first out) basis.